Chart Color Schemes

 Employment conditions in Noosa Heads demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-There were 2,525 residents employed at this time, with an unemployment rate of 2.2% below the Rest of Qld's rate of 4.1%.
-Workforce participation was 50.7%, compared to Rest of Qld's 59.1%.
+However, workforce participation was significantly lower, at 55.0% compared to Rest of Qld's 65.7%.
+According to Census responses, 31.0% of residents worked from home, though Covid-19 lockdown impacts should be considered.
 Employment is concentrated in accommodation & food, health care & social assistance, and professional & technical services.
-The area has a strong specialization in accommodation & food, with an employment share of 2.1 times the regional level, while agriculture, forestry & fishing shows lower representation at 0.9% compared to the regional average of 4.5%.
+The area shows strong specialization in accommodation & food, with an employment share 2.1 times the regional level, while agriculture, forestry & fishing has lower representation at 0.9% versus the regional average of 4.5%.

-The ratio of 0.9 workers for each resident indicates substantial local employment opportunities.
-Over the 12 months to September 2025, labour force levels decreased by 2.7%, and employment declined by 2.3%, resulting in a fall of 0.4 percentage points in the unemployment rate.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with an increase of 0.3 percentage points in the unemployment rate.
-As of 25-Nov-25, state-level data shows that Queensland's employment contracted by 0.01% (losing 1,210 jobs), with a state unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Noosa Heads's employment mix suggests local employment should increase by 6.9% over five years and 13.8% over ten years.
+As of the Census, there were 0.9 workers for each resident, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, labour force levels decreased by 2.7%, while employment declined by 2.3%, resulting in a fall in unemployment rate by 0.4 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a rise in unemployment rate by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Noosa Heads' employment should increase by 6.9% over five years and 13.8% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment